Rate of convergence of the vanishing viscosity method for Hamilton-Jacobi equations with Neumann boundary conditions: Rate of convergence estimates

 \begin{thm} Let $u_\eps\in W^{1,\infty}_x$ be a semi-superharmonic solution (i.e. satisfying the one-side bound $\Delta u_\eps\leq c(t),\ c\in L^1(0,T)$ independent of $\eps$) to the viscous equation \eqref{HJvisc} and $u\in W^{1,\infty}_x$ be a semi-superharmonic solution to the first-order equation \eqref{HJ}, with $\Omega$ as above.
 Assume that $H(p)=|p|^2$ and Then, for all $\beta\in(1/2,1)$, there exists $C=C(\beta)$ depending in addition on $n,c_f,T,\|Du\|_{L^\infty(\overline{Q}_T)}$,\\$\|Df\|_{L^\infty(Q_T)}$, $\|(\Delta u_T)^+\|_{L^\infty(\Omega)}$ such that

 \end{thm}

 \begin{rem} Some observations about \eqref{condf} are in order.
-While the one-side condition $\Delta f\leq c_f$ is natural to derive unilateral second order bounds, the second condition is in general necessary.
-We refer to \cite[Remark 8.2]{L82book} for some explicit examples in bounded and unbounded convex domains showing that this condition cannot be dropped. \end{rem}
+While the one-side condition $\Delta f\leq c_f$ is natural to derive unilateral second order bounds, the second condition on the boundary is in general necessary.
+We refer to \cite[Remark 8.2]{L82book} for some explicit examples in bounded and unbounded convex domains showing that this condition cannot be dropped.
+Moreover, the condition $\Delta u_\eps\leq c(t)$ hides the condition $\Delta u_T\leq M_0$ and it will be addressed in Theorem \ref{sshbounds}. \end{rem}

 \begin{proof} We start again with the equation solved by $v^\eps$, namely

 equipped with the boundary conditions